github/game-off-2016/README.md

 What do we mean by **loosely** based on hacking, modding and/or augmenting?
 We literally mean, *loosely* based.
 Some examples might be:

 * an endless runner where you *hack* down binary trees in your path with a pixelated axe,
-* a *modern* take on a classic e.g. a rougelike set in a 3D or VR world, or
+* a *modern* take on a classic e.g. a roguelike set in a 3D or VR world, or
 * an *augmented* reality game bringing octopus/cat hybrids into the real world.

 Unleash your creativity.
 You can work alone or with a team and build for any platform or device.
 The use of open source game engines and libraries is encouraged but not required.